 Purvis Upper Elementary will take the following actions to conduct an annual meeting, at a convenient time, and encourage and invite all parents of participating children to attend to inform them about the school’s Title I program, the nature of the Title I program, the parents’ requirements, the school parental involvement policy, the schoolwide plan, and the school-parent compact.

-Purvis Upper will hold a Parent Open House Meeting in September 10,2019 and will provide Title I information to parents.
+Purvis Upper will hold a Parent Open House in January 2022 (in person or viturally depending on Covid guidelines at the time) and will provide Title I information to parents.
 Agendas and minutes of the meeting provide the information shared with parents and their feedback.

 B. FLEXIBLE NUMBER OF MEETINGS